knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 Yes!
 One option is super simple.
 Instead of using `article.comments`, we could go into `ArticleController`, find the `show` action, create a custom query for the `Comment` objects we need, pass those into the template, then use that new variable.
-When the shortcut methods don't work, just, don't use them!
+When the shortcut methods don't work, always remember that you don't *need* to use them.

 But, there is *another* option, it's a bit lazier, *and* a bit more fun.